kiblykat/ReviewRoom-frontend/README.md

-## The Review Room (frontend implementation)
+## The Review Room (Frontend Implementation)

-A barebones frontend implementation of ReviewRoom that interacts with backend application: https://github.com/kiblykat/TheReviewRoom
+A barebones Frontend implementation of ReviewRoom that interacts with backend application: https://github.com/kiblykat/TheReviewRoom